- A new study reveals that acute kidney failure can be detected earlier than the previous and currently used methods in patients.

 The new study was carried out by Nanyang Technological University, Singapore scientists.
-The scientists developed an imaging probe which ensures acute kidney failure is detected earlier.
+The scientists developed an imaging probe that ensures acute kidney failure is detected earlier.
 Acute kidney failure is a fatal and swiftly developing condition.

 The newly discovered renal probes were tested in mice and were injected into their bloodstream.
 When there is a molecular change induced by the onset of acute kidney failure, the imaging probes light up.

-This new method of non-invasive detection of acute kidney failure has been designed to be potentially used in test strips for urinary samples.
+This new method of non-invasive detection of acute kidney failure has been designed to be potentially used in test strips for urinary samples

 Acute kidney failure before now has been poorly diagnosed, and the current diagnostic methods aren’t able to detect changes in the early stages of acute renal failure.
-Acute renal failure can be fatal, not only that it is the norms among patients in need of intensive care, it occurs in just a few days or at worst, in a few hours.
+Acute renal failure can be fatal, not only that it is the norm among patients in need of intensive care, it occurs in just a few days or at worst, in a few hours.

-The study team aimed to develop a non-invasive detection method which will be both practical and efficient because acute kidney injury (AKI) with high mortality and morbidity rate isn’t efficiently diagnosed in hospitals and in-efficiently evaluated in drug inventions.
+The study team aimed to develop a non-invasive detection method which will be both practical and efficient because acute kidney injury (AKI) with high mortality and morbidity rate isn’t efficiently diagnosed in hospitals and is in-efficiently evaluated in drug inventions.

 To ensure that the molecular renal probes trace the right biological processes and signals, the scientists initially noted the reactive oxygen species (ROS).
 These ROS’s are unstable molecules (chemically) acts as biomarkers for early-stage kidney failure or injury.
-When the ROS isn’t in balance in the body, it leads to the body proteins, DNA, and fatty tissues being damaged.
+When the ROS isn’t in balance in the body, it leads to the body’s proteins, DNA, and fatty tissues being damaged.
 This adversely can unlock pathways for the death of a cell in an organ, and renal fibrosis, which doctors know can make the injured kidney unable to heal.

 The study team is aware that existing reports have cited that ROS-induced by-products aren’t regulated in the urine or plasma before acute kidney injury kicks in.
 This means that acute kidney failure can be detected earlier using direct ROS detection.